-Gonadotrophin and testosterone suppression by 7a-methyl-19-nortestosterone acetate administered by subdermal implant to healthy men
+Gonadotrophin and testosterone suppression by 7a-methyl-19-nortestosterone acetate administered by subdermal implant to healthy men (PDF)

 Noe,Gabriela; Suvisaari,J.; Martin,C.W.; Moo-Young,Alfred J.; Sundaram,Kalyan; Saleh,Saleh I.; Quintero,E.; Croxatto,Horacio B.; Lahteenmaki,Pekka